moss-l/bhs-js-testing/NOTES.md

 ```

 Finally, arrays are written enclosed in `[]` with the values of the
 array separated by commas.
-However whitespace between the values has
+However white space between the values has
 no effect on the value.
 And the last values can have a comma after it
 or not.